h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The 3 arguments required:

-* int sockfd - a reference to the newly created socket (EAX was moved into EDI)
+* int sockfd - a reference to the newly created socket (EAX was moved into EDX)
 * const struct sockaddr *addr – a pointer to the location on the stack of the sockaddr struct to be created
 * socklen_t addrlen – the length of an IP socket address is 16 according to the header file /usr/include/linux/in.h